Do the Digit Insurance

 Pros Cons

 There are more slabs with lower tax rates in the revised tax regime.
-The new tax regime removed many exemptions and deductions, which are available in the old one.
+The new tax regime removed many exemptions and deductions available in the old one.

-The basic exemption limit under the new tax regime is hiked to ₹3 lakhs, which is ₹50,000 more than the old tax regime.
-Taxpayers investing in tax saving schemes will suffer due to no benefits available.
+The basic exemption limit under the new tax regime is hiked to ₹7 lakhs, which is more than the old tax regime.
+Taxpayers investing in tax-saving schemes will suffer because no benefits are available.

 With reduced tax rates, liquidity will increase.
-Real estate sector may suffer because taxpayers will be more hesitant to invest in it as no exemptions are available.
+The real estate sector may suffer because taxpayers will be more hesitant to invest in it, as no exemptions are available.

-They also don’t have to worry about the lock in period of their funds.
+They also don’t have to worry about the lock-in period for their funds.

 People with business income have limited flexibility in choosing the new regime as it is the default regime now.